LIVE MORE LIFE, BE MORE iIrish

 The Virtues of the Irish

 “In considering the virtues of the Irish, we leave out Ireland’s great men.
-Her long array of canonized Saints, and Martyrs, and Doctors, her incorruptible Statesmen, her devoted and distinguished Bishops and Priests, have a history written, which needs from us no comment.
-We speak only of virtues of Ireland’s wronged and down-trodden masses, of the Railroaders, the hod-carriers, the draymen, with whom our country swarms.
+Her long array of canonized Saints, and Martyrs, and Doctors, her incorruptible Statesmen, her devoted and distinguished Bishops and Priests, have a history written, that needs from us no comment.
+We speak only of virtues of Ireland’s wronged and downtrodden masses, of the Railroaders, the hod-carriers, the draymen, with whom our country swarms.

 “In the first place, these common men will not be denied, even by their enemies, the virtue of faith.
 They have held to that faith in the midst of trials greater than those to which the Anglo-Saxon succumbed.
 Terror and flattery, proscription, confiscation, and outlawry, have been tried in vain upon them.
 For their faith they have suffered poverty, insult, contumely (defamation), and exile.
 Their enemies have made the constancy with which they have adhered to the Faith of St. Patrick a subject of reproach to them.
 Faith, therefore, with its accompanying virtues of reverence towards holy things, of obedience to their pastors, of deep and abiding desire not to go permanently wrong, belongs, undoubtedly, to the Irish.